 Student Leadership Council

-Each district has the opportunity to nominate one member student for consideration.
-High school students who will graduate in 2024, 2025, or 2026 are eligible for nomination.
-Coaches may submit nominations through a standard online form, which sends a copy to both the national office and the district chair.
-Nominations are currently open!
-District winners must be reported by the district chair by March 1, 2023.
+High school students who will graduate in 2024, 2025, or 2026 were eligible for nomination.
+Coaches could submit nominations through a standard online form, which sends a copy to both the national office and the district chair, if applicable.
+Each district had the opportunity to nominate one member student for consideration.
+District winners were reported by the district chair by March 1, 2023.
+Each country or U.S. territory also had the opportunity to nominate one student.
+An NSDA committee reviewed international applications to select one nominee from each participating country or territory.
+International nominations were due by March 1, 2023.

-District nominees who are finalists for the SLC will be asked to submit a short video this spring explaining why they’d like to be part of the SLC and how they envision contributing in their own words.
-Selected students will serve for the 2023-2024 school year.
+District and international nominees who are finalists for the SLC were emailed and asked to submit a short video by the end of March explaining why they’d like to be part of the SLC and how they envision contributing in their own words.
+The final SLC will be selected in April.
 Students can expect to commit to three to five hours per month for the council.

 This is a unique way to influence the organization’s future and an excellent addition to any student’s resume.
 If you know a student passionate about improving speech and debate, please tell them about this program!